FeatureBaseDB/python-pilosa/README.md

 * `localhost`
 * `:10101`

-A Pilosa URI is represented by `pilosa.URI` class.
-Below is a few ways to create `URI` objects:
+A Pilosa URI is represented by the `pilosa.URI` class.
+Below are a few ways to create `URI` objects:

 ```python
 # create the default URI: http://localhost:10101